blakefrank/mybots/README.md

 ![Assignment 8 -1](https://user-images.githubusercontent.com/86979153/224610453-9d058c7b-adb7-4313-bef5-b6658bb6a9d5.jpg)

 Going a bit deeper, each PHC is initialized with the MAP class creating random bodies according to the population size.
 The MAP class instantly creates links and joints to form a body that can be used for evolution.
+Each robots starts with 8 to 12 links (random amount).

 ![Page1-1](https://user-images.githubusercontent.com/86979153/224611926-8b60ef86-6d20-47c5-a593-156ac07d03c0.jpg)